arrikenw/underbrewed/README.md

 The breadth of this demographic research was quite limited – all participants were either university students or planning on undertaking tertiary studies.
 Furthermore, all participants were male and sat within a similar age range.
 However, as our game is quite simple and lacks a story, we expect these factors to have little bearing on how the game is played or perceived.

 Additionally, all participants had some degree of familiarity with video games.
 This familiarity could cause our evaluation of our game to be biased; for example, users may have played similar games before and could use their prior knowledge to supplement sections of the game where goals or mechanics were not communicated clearly.
 On the other hand, this familiarly meant that we could easily identify where our game failed to meet the expectations of a typical “gamer”.
-Another area of weakness of our querying method was that the lack of a dialogue between the participant and examiners meant that feedback was mainly focused on the initial stumbling blocks users faced –in a more open method (TODO GET NAME OR SOMETHING), users could be moved forward, allowing for feedback to be provided across the entire game.
-However, as our users were given less assistance, their feedback couldn’t extend beyond their points of blockage.
+Another area of weakness of our querying method was that the lack of a dialogue between the participant and examiners meant that feedback was mainly focused on the initial stumbling blocks users faced - in more collaborative methods (eg. cooperative evaluation), users can be moved forward, allowing for feedback to be provided across the entire game.
+However, as our users couldn't seek assistance to overcome areas of confusion, their feedback would often be limited to a subset of the game's mechanics and systems.
 As our tutorial was quite lacklustre when we performed our observations, we received limited feedback on later stages of the game.

 ## Evaluation and changes implemented